degero/bikeshop/README.md

   'heroku authorizations:create --description="<useful name>" --short' then login to heroko website and retrieve the token from https://dashboard.heroku.com/account/applications
 - heroku.appname - name of application registered in heroku eg my-app
-- git.name (secret) - for git details when pushing repo to heroku
+- git.name (secret) (for pipeline-heroku-git.yaml only)
-- git.email (secret)
+- git.email (secret) (for pipeline-heroku-git.yaml only)

 ### Devops pipeline scripts

-Add the following powershell scripts to your pipeline (this includes building the app)
+You can use the provided yaml pipeline definitions or add the following powershell scripts to your custom created pipeline

-- build.ps1
+- Powershell task - build.ps1
+- Powershell task - test.ps1
-- test.ps1 (add a Publish test results task after this script to process the test-report.xml (JUnit report) in the root)
+- Publish test results task - process the test-report.xml (JUnit report) in the root folder

+For git deploy
-- deployToHeroku.ps1 located in azure-pipeline-files
+- Powershell task - deployToHeroku.ps1

+For docker deploy
+- Docker task - login (connect to heroku repo, you can use _ as the username and an api key as the password - https://devcenter.heroku.com/articles/container-registry-and-runtime#using-a-ci-cd-platform)
+- Docker task - buildAndPush (point to the Dockerfile-heroku)
+- Docker task - logout